tikv/website/content/deep-dive/introduction.md

         weight: 1
 ---

 [TiKV](https://github.com/tikv/tikv) is a distributed, transactional key-value database.
-It has been widely adopted in many critical production environments &mdash; see the [TiKV adopters](https://github.com/tikv/tikv/blob/master/docs/adopters.md).
-It has also been accepted by the [Cloud Native Computing Foundation](https://www.cfnc.org) as a [Sandbox project](https://www.cncf.io/blog/2018/08/28/cncf-to-host-tikv-in-the-sandbox/) in August, 2018.
+It has been widely adopted in many critical production environments &mdash; see the [TiKV adopters](https://tikv.org/adopters/).
+It has also been accepted by the [Cloud Native Computing Foundation](https://www.cfnc.org) as a [Sandbox project](https://www.cncf.io/blog/2018/08/28/cncf-to-host-tikv-in-the-sandbox/) in August, 2018 and since then has moved to the Graduated project maturity level.

 TiKV is fully [ACID](https://en.wikipedia.org/wiki/ACID_(computer_science)) compliant and features automatic horizontal scalability, global data consistency, geo-replication, and many other features.
 It can be used as a building block for other high-level services.
 For example, we have already used TiKV to support [TiDB](https://github.com/pingcap/tidb) - a next-generation [HTAP](https://en.wikipedia.org/wiki/Hybrid_transactional/analytical_processing_(HTAP)) database.